§ 90-5.1. Powers and duties of the Board.

 (7) Develop educational programs to facilitate licensee awareness of provisions contained in this Article and public awareness of the role and function of the Board.

-(8) Develop and implement methods to identify dyscompetent physicians and physicians who fail to meet acceptable standards of care.
+(8) Develop and implement methods to identify dyscompetent licensees and licensees who fail to meet acceptable standards of care.

-(9) Develop and implement methods to assess and improve physician practice.
+(9) Develop and implement methods to assess and improve licensee practice.

 (10) Develop and implement methods to ensure the ongoing competence of licensees.